 KTM motorcycles: Staking their hold within the motorcycle industry

-While the naked motorcycle is available in Europe, it still isn’t available in the U.S because of logistics.
-Yada, Yada, details, details.
+While the naked motorcycle is available in Europe, it still isn’t available in the U.S for logistics reasons.
 I just want to know when we can expect it here, and how it will do in our marketplace.

 Source: RokBagorosStuntrider YouTube